 Beam displacing prisms are used to separate an input beam into two orthogonally polarized output beams and can be used as polarizing beamsplitters in applications where the 90° separation of the beams is not possible.
 Fabricated from a single piece of the highest quality optical grade calcite, our beam displacers can be used with wavelengths from 350 nm up to 2.3 μm.
 Since calcite is a soft crystal that can be easily damaged, our calcite polarizers are housed in a Ø1" metal housing that can be mounted into our optomechanical rotation mounts.
 For further information on the properties of calcite, please see the Calcite tab above.
 Our mounted beam displacers are offered in two versions, which provide a beam displacement of either 2.7 mm or 4.0 mm.

 In both versions both output beams are parallel to the input beam to within 30 arcsec.
-In addition Thorlabs also offers a complete line of Calcite Polarizers, Polarization, Optics Components and Polarization Measurement Equipment.
+In addition Thorlabs also offers a complete line of Calcite Polarizers, Polarization Optics, and Polarization Measurement Equipment.

 Please note that the beam displacing prism is epoxied within the mount and cannot be removed.
 Please contact Tech Support for an unmounted version of the calcite beam displacer.

 Polarization-Dependent Refraction - Calcite Beam Displacer

 A calcite beam displacing polarizer is used to separate the orthogonally-polarized components of a beam.
 Our calcite beam displacers are composed of single rectangular mounted calcite prisms (shown in the drawing to the right).
-The optical axis of these prisms has been designed to separate beams by 2.7 mm or 4.0 mm.
+The length of these prisms has been chosen to separate the beams by 2.7 mm or 4.0 mm.
 Since calcite is a soft crystal that is easily damaged, almost all of our calcite polarizers are offered in metal housings.
 With convenient threadings and adapters, these housings can easily be mounted into our opto-mechanical products.